gmc-code/PC-microbit-micropython/docs/radio/radio_gestures.rst

 .. py:function::  accelerometer.current_gesture()

     Returns one of the following gesture names as a string: "up", "down", "left", "right", "face up", "face down", "freefall", "3g", "6g", "8g", "shake".
+    This gives you the most recent gesture that was detected, which can be useful if you want your program to react differently depending on the gesture made.
+    However, it might miss gestures if your program is busy doing other things when the gesture occurs.

 | Use the code below to test gestures.
 | Shake with a quick flick sideways.